peytonh60/project-owl-warrior/README.md

 Hello, I constructed this site as part of my Girl Scout Gold Award Project to protect Eastern Screech Owls.

-All images and GIFs were created on CANVA and exported here.
 The website consists of an article about Eastern Screech Owls and a 5-question quiz you can take to become an "Owl Warrior."

 The goal of this site is to educate users of all ages on how to help owls in their community.
 I designed this site to be shared.